 • Use Ham hock, meaty ham bone, ham shank, or leftover ham: This will add flavor and depth of flavor to your beans.
 If you don’t have any ham on hand, you can also use a smoked turkey leg or some slices of bacon.

-• For a richer broth, add a splash of heavy cream at the end.
+• Creamy: For a richer broth, add a 1/2 cup of heavy cream when finished cooking the soup.

 • Spicy Kick: Add a diced jalapeno or a pinch of red pepper flakes.

-• You can also make a similar hearty soup with 16 Bean Soup: Easy Crock Pot Recipe.
+If you enjoy bean soups, you can also make a hearty soup similar to my 16 Bean Soup: Easy Crock Pot Recipe.

 Two containers filled with cooked navy beans sit on a yellow and white checkered cloth.
 One container has a yellow label with "Navy Beans" written on it, dated 9/23.
 The beans are immersed in their cooking liquid, visible through the clear plastic containers.

+Serving a meal to guests doesn’t have to be expensive to taste amazing.
 This simple recipe, using dried beans and a leftover ham bone, reminds me of the story of the loaves and fishes, where God multiplies the little we bring.
 Just as Jesus took a few loaves and fish and fed thousands, so too can a simple pot of beans be a feast when blessed by a willing heart to share hospitality.
 “And my God will supply every need of yours according to his riches in glory in Christ Jesus” (Philippians 4:19, ESV).
-Our tables, no matter how modest, become places where God’s provision and presence are celebrated.
+No matter how modest, our tables become places where God’s provision and presence are celebrated.

 Save This Recipe Form